aven-arlington/aven-arlington.github.io/_projects/rpi_stock_checker_pt1.md

 }
 ```

-This approach allows us to branch execution based on a success or failure.
-If we get a failure
+This approach allows me to branch execution based on a success or failure.
+If a failure is returned
-we should simply print a courtesy string to stdout and then wait a few minutes to check again.
+I simply print a courtesy string to stdout and then wait a few minutes to check again.
 ```rust
 loop {
     match check_feed(&client) {